 Air handler vs Heat Pump

-Similar to how an air handler runs with an AC, an air handler works together with your heat pump.
-Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler helps move all that heated or cooled air.
+Just like an air handler runs with an AC, an air handler works in tandem with your heat pump.
+Heat pumps are used to control your comfort by transferring heat, rather than creating it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower